-In the early days of stop motion animation, you used to catch a wonderful bit of filmmaking forensics emergent on the screen: a fingerprint in the clay or fur that reminded you that in the space between frames, there was a person who passed into the miniature world and made it move.
-Even in traditional and computer-generated animation there is a mythic seal, a ring of salt around the zone of the movie’s world upon which a creator has put his camera or his pencil but into which no one has ever gone.
+In the early days of stop motion animation, you used to catch a wonderful bit of filmmaking forensics: a fingerprint in the clay or fur that reminded you that in the space between frames, there was a person who passed into the miniature world and made it move.
+Even in traditional and computer-generated animation there is a mythic seal, a ring of salt around the zone of the movie’s world that creators may work on, but into which no one has ever gone.
 Not so with stop motion.
-Every frame holds within it the promise to have a full, tactile three dimensions, a stage-like honesty such that zooming out would reveal the limits of its world, and the hands that feed it its special magic.
+Every frame holds within it the promise to have a full, tactile three dimensions, a tiny stage: zooming out would reveal the limits of its world, and the hands that feed it its special magic.

-Now, by means of a computer we no longer see the fingerprints of those who touch the people of that world.
+Now in computer animation, we no longer see the fingerprints of those who touch the people of that world.
 As Kubo and the Two Strings proves, this does nothing to disperse its allure or obscure the touch of humans hidden beneath the movements of what some would call a cartoon.
 There has never been a better argument than this, to preserve the human in the animation machine.
 Just by the hands that move the models, by viewing something actually touched by a person, you will believe that plasticine can be people too.

-Mother winces in the icy surf of a storm, clutching a baby.
+A woman -- and we know by her eyes that she must be called Mother -- winces in the surf of a storm, clutching a baby.
 She looks with mythic calm on the waves, strums a shamisen, then dashes against the rocks and churns up onto a beach.
 “If you must blink,” a voice says, “do it now.”
 We believe that voice because what we’re seeing is real and more than real, with a kind of eerie awe that would be better compared to a dream than to a Disney film.

-By remaining outside after dark, Kubo invokes the inevitable quest for three sacred pieces of armor so that he may defeat the Moon King.
+By remaining outside after dark, Kubo invokes the quest for three sacred pieces of armor so that he may defeat the Moon King.
 Along the way, he bonds with Monkey (Charlize Theron) and Beetle (Matthew McConaughey), both of which have a hidden story to tell.
 Though all the actors give impressionable performances, McConaughey’s being most comedic and Fiennes’ being most subtle, Theron as the ineffable Japanese Macaque steals every scene with snark to spare.
-Her animation is also the most meticulous—the knowing viewer will recognize the spirit of Ray Harryhausen (remember the chess-playing baboon from The Golden Voyage of Sinbad?
-I didn’t think so), or at least the more well-known artifacts by master matte-maker Willis O’Brian, whose King Kong and Mighty Joe Young still set the standard for apes in movies.
+Her animation is also the most meticulous—the knowing viewer will recognize the spirit of Ray Harryhausen (remember the chess-playing baboon from The Golden Voyage of Sinbad?), or at least the more well-known artifacts by master matte-maker Willis O'Brien, whose King Kong and Mighty Joe Young still set the standard for apes in movies.

 Monkey’s spry comedy gets perfect sarcastic depth through Theron’s glacial, motherly tone.
 What’s her best moment?
 Is it a multi-tiered swordfight against the porcelain phantom called Sister (Rooney Mara) in the dark and rain, on a black sea threatened by lightning?
 Or is it a sarcastic snarl as she licks her hand and pats down Kubo’s cowlick?
 Both are equally effective, but today I’ll call the second’s humane punchline the greater feat, if for no other reason than how rare that kind of subtlety has become.